 I’ll give you more details about the plant’s features and taxonomy, and I’ll also tell you how to care for and propagate a string of tears.

 Here’s some basic info about the string of tears plant:

 |Genus:||Curio (formerly Senecio)|

 |Common names:||String of tears, string of beads, string of watermelons, string of raindrops|

 What Is The String Of Tears?

-The string of tears plant is a close relative of the more famous string of pearls (Curio rowleyanus aka Senecio rowleyanus), string of bananas, string of dolphins, and string of rubies (Ruby necklace).
+The string of tears plant is a close relative of the more famous string plants, such as string of pearls (Curio rowleyanus aka Senecio rowleyanus), string of bananas, string of dolphins, and string of rubies (Ruby necklace).

 It may be pretty confusing to differentiate these plants, but only when it comes to names.

 These plants have recently been reclassified to the Curio genus.
 That’s probably the main cause of confusion.